dagraham/nts-dgraham/README.md

 replacing the `3.x` with the verion of python you want to use, e.g., `3.7`.
 This would put nts in your path (in the bin directory for python3.7).

-Notes:
-* This same command would be used to update *nts* to the latest version.
-* You may or may not need the '-H' argument for sudo.
-Here is the relevant section from the sudo man page:

-	-H, --set-home
-				Request that the security policy set the
-				HOME environment variable to the home
-				directory specified by the target user's
-				password database entry.
-Depending on
-				the policy, this may be the default behavior.

-* Invoking pip through python in this way forces the use of the pip that belongs to python3.7.

 You can then open a terminal and start nts using